 Uses of Deep Foundation:

 There are various types of deep foundation and pile foundation is among one of them.

 - the intended function for which the pile is used.

-- the type of material which is used for the construction of the pile, the following are the uses of piles:
+The type of material that is used for the construction of the pile, the following are the uses of piles:

 Sometimes we use the piles to achieve the required compressive strength in the soft soil.

 We use the piles to transfer the load through soft soil to a suitable bearing stratum by using the end bearing or toe bearing property of the pile.

-To build a structure within the water and on the water river or canal bed, we have to build the foundation through the river bed and within the scour depth.
+To build a structure within the water or on the water river or canal bed, we have to build the foundation through the river bed and within the scour depth.

-In these types of situations if we go for shallow foundation then we may have to use cofferdam or some diversion which is very non-economic.
+In these situations, if we go for shallow foundation then we may have to use cofferdam or some diversion which is very non-economic.